marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 - `notify_activity`: Utilizes a logger to print out messages throughout the workflow.
 These messages notify you when:
   - You have insufficient inventory
   - Your payment couldn't be processed, etc.
+- `verify_inventory_activity`: Checks the state store to ensure there is enough inventory present for purchase.
+- `request_approval_activity`: Seeks approval from the manager if payment is greater than 5,000 USD.
 - `process_payment_activity`: Processes and authorizes the payment.
-- `verify_inventory_activity`: Checks the state store to ensure there is enough inventory present for purchase.
 - `update_inventory_activity`: Removes the requested items from the state store and updates the store with the new remaining inventory value.
-- `request_approval_activity`: Seeks approval from the manager if payment is greater than 50,000 USD.

 ### Step 1: Pre-requisites